renancavalieri/pollus-user-authentication/README.md

 # Pollus User Session Management

-This library provides a simple and flexible authentication and session management.
+This library provides a simple and flexible user authentication and session management.

 **Setup:**